A Simple Principle That Has Had A Profound Effect On My Life Scott Pauley

 Do we believe in faith or works in the life of a believer?
 Read Romans and James for the answer.

 Pastor Clarence Sexton frequently referred to such realities as “inseparable truths.”
 Indeed, God’s truth is indivisible.
 Truth is a body of doctrine.
-Every part is connected in some way to the whole.
+Every part connects in some way to the whole.

-This principle is not only true of our doctrine, it is true in our lives.
-All of us have a tendency to swing so far in one direction that we ignore the equally important truth on the other end.
+This principle is not only true of our doctrine, but it is true in our lives.
+All of us tend to swing so far in one direction that we ignore the equally important truth on the other end.

 Remember that the same God who is just is also loving.
 He is not more of one attribute than He is of another-God is the perfection of all.
 The Lord Jesus Christ was “full of grace and truth.”